 To add all the licenses you want or need, click +.
 Doing so opens a window in which you must enter name, company, and serial number according the information you received after purchasing the product.
 You can also remove optional licenses to avoid adding a product to the boot environment.
 Standard packages are always included because they are important for the correct display and functionality of the boot environment.

-If you need a WIM, enter the optional PXE license.
 If you wish to add programs yourself or know that your system needs a special driver, click Adjust settings in the upper right and also click + on the corresponding field to the lower right.
-You can add drivers in INF format and programs as zip packages.
-You can find out how to create a correct zip package for using O&O BuildPE right here (link zu seite „Eigene Pakete hinzufügen“).
+You can add drivers in INF format and programs as zip packages (INF-Files have to be in one folder).
+You can find out how to create a correct zip package for using O&O BuildPE right here (Add your own packages).

 Click Continue after you’ve added all licenses, packages, and drivers.